jimburton/sudoku/README.md

 Do not forget to add appropriate properties that test your functions.

-**P.** Generalize the puzzles that are dealt with in this assignment to other dimensions, for example 4x4 puzzles, or 4x3 puzzles.
+**X.3** Generalize the puzzles that are dealt with in this assignment to other dimensions, for example 4x4 puzzles, or 4x3 puzzles.
 Do all dimensions make sense?
 Make sure your solution works in general, for all possible dimensions that make sense.
 For inspiration, look here: